Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: Abstract

 \section{Abstract}

-We present a general phenomenological model for superconducting qubits subject to noise produced by two-level systems (TLS) whose couplings to the qubit are all roughly the same.
+We present a general phenomenological model for superconducting qubits subject to noise produced by two-state fluctuators whose couplings to the qubit are all roughly the same.
 In flux qubit experiments where the working point can be varied, it is possible to extract both the form of the noise spectrum and the number of fluctuators.
-We find that the nois has a broad spectrum consistent with 1/f noise and that the number of TLS with slow switching rates is surprisingly small: less than $100$.
-If the TLS are interpreted as magnetic moments, then the size of the moments is surprisingly large.
+We find that the noise has a broad spectrum consistent with 1/f noise and that the number of fluctuators with slow switching rates is surprisingly small: less than $100$.
+If the fluctuators are interpreted as unpaired surface spins, then the size of their magnetic moments is surprisingly large.